Code-Screen/Code-Screen.github.io/docs/creating-custom-solidity-assessments.md

 ### Automated test-suite setup

-If you would like to add assessments that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test files in the `test/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test files in the `test/` directory.

 All unit tests must use the `Truffle` testing framework.
 They can be written in either `Solidity` or `JavaScript`.